 Early Origins of the Greis family

 The surname Greis was first found in Hamburg, where the name contributed greatly to the development of an emerging nation which would later play a large role in the tribal and national conflicts of the area.
 In later years the name branched into many houses, each playing a significant role in the local social and political affairs.
 Griis is also connected to several place names in the Holstein region.

-Important Dates for the Greis family
+Early History of the Greis family

 This web page shows only a small excerpt of our Greis research.
 Another 102 words (7 lines of text) covering the years 1641, 1708, 1734, and 1739 are included under the topic Early Greis History in all our PDF Extended History products and printed products wherever possible.

 Spelling variations of this family name include: Griis, Griiser, Griisen, Griismann, Griim, Gris, Grisard, Grisel, Griset, Grisogono, Griisbach and many more.

 Early Notables of the Greis family (pre 1700)